sandinmyjoints/requests-review/review.rst

 The number of books to read is huge.
 Why would you choose one over another?
 Why might you read a literary novel over, say, a detective novel, or an author you love over one you don't?
-One reason might be that while a thoughtful reader can eke meaning from even the flimsiest of genre novels (sometimes even with great satisfaction and enjoyment), we tend to find more significance in novels and poetry that pack their sentences and stanzas with meaning, allusion, emotion, and impact.
+One reason might be that while a thoughtful reader can eke meaning from even the flimsiest of genre novels (sometimes with great satisfaction and enjoyment), we tend to find more significance in novels and poetry that pack their sentences and stanzas with meaning, allusion, emotion, and impact.
 We might call this *expressive power*.